Skip to main content

 I’m an artist, but I also have a label - how does that work?

 Co-op membership is tied to you as an individual.
 This means you can belong to multiple membership classes simultaneously.
-You only need to apply once.
+If you are both an artist and a label, you only need to apply once.

 What are your politics?